 Experience and preserve the beauty of the Central Texas Hill Country without leaving Austin.

 Have an adventure with a purpose!
 Students travel in small groups with a trained guide on a two-hour hike through Wild Basin's Hill Country habitat.
 Students get a hands-on outdoor experience that can be correlated to classroom studies in the natural sciences.
-Programs are appropriate for 1st through 12th grade and can accommodate up to 40 students.
+Programs are appropriate for 1st through 12th grade and can accommodate up to 50 students.
 School tours are a suggested donation of $3 per student.
 There is no charge for adult chaperones.
-To get more information about guided school tours please email wbasin [at] stedwards.edu.
+To get more information about guided school tours please email wbedu [at] stedwards.edu.
+If you would like to schedule a tour, fill out this form.

 Wild Basin Creative Research Center is located 11 miles west of campus in Westlake Hills.
 Reliable transportation to Wild Basin is required.
 Other requirements include: consistent attendance and punctuality to scheduled shifts, independent and collaborative work ethic, the ability to communicate effectively and positively with the public and co-workers, and be a certified university van driver (or be willing to become certified).
 Positions offered include: